Roberto Gerhard: Career

+Death

-During the 1950s, the legacy of Schoenbergian serialism, a background presence in these overtly national works, engendered an increasingly radical approach to composition which, by the 1960s, placed Gerhard firmly in the ranks of the avant-garde.
-From the early 1950s Gerhard suffered from a heart condition which eventually ended his life.
+From the early 1950s Gerhard suffered from a heart condition which would eventually end his life.
 He died in Cambridge in 1970 and is buried at the Parish of the Ascension Burial Ground in Cambridge, with his wife Leopoldina 'Poldi' Feichtegger Gerhard (1903–1994).

 His archive is kept at Cambridge University Library.
 Other personal papers of Gerhard are preserved in the Biblioteca de Catalunya.
 The vast majority of the correspondence between Gerhard and Arnold Schoenberg can be found at the Arnold Schönberg Center.

 Music

 Stylistic evolution

-For twenty years – first in Barcelona and then in exile in England – Gerhard cultivated, and enormously enriched, a modern tonal idiom with a pronounced Spanish-folkloric orientation that descended on the one hand from Pedrell and Falla, and on the other from such contemporary masters as Bartók and Stravinsky.
+For twenty years – first in Barcelona and then in exile in England – Gerhard cultivated and contributed to a modern tonal idiom with a pronounced Spanish-folkloric orientation that descended on the one hand from Pedrell and Falla, and on the other from contemporary composers such as Bartók and Stravinsky.
 This was the idiom whose major achievements included the ballets Soirées de Barcelone and Don Quixote, the Violin Concerto and the opera The Duenna.

 Gerhard often said that he stood by the sound of his music: 'in music the sense is in the sound'.
 Yet dazzling as their scoring is, his last works are in no sense a mere succession of sonic events.
 Their forms are meticulously organized and several make use of his special development of serialism where a twelve-tone pitch series, governing intervallic relations, interacts with a twelvefold time series governing the music's duration and proportions.